-- Loans are available to Participants on a reasonably equivalent basis.
-You will be able to apply for a loan even if you have terminated employment.
+• Loans are available to Participants on a reasonably equivalent basis.
+However, if you terminate employment, you will generally not be entitled to obtain a loan.
 A Participant must apply for each loan with an application which specifies the amount of the loan desired and the requested duration for the loan.
-The Plan Administrator may request additional information before approving a loan. - All loan applications will be considered by the Plan Administrator within a reasonable time after the Participant makes formal application. - The loan will be treated as a directed investment of the borrower's Account.
+The Plan Administrator may request additional information before approving a loan.

+- All loan applications will be considered by the Plan Administrator within a reasonable time after the Participant makes formal application. - The loan will be treated as a directed investment of the borrower's Account.